xvik/gradle-mkdocs-plugin/src/doc/docs/about/migration.md

   new version with enabled versions support and you'll see all of them in the version switcher.
 - Theme folders are detected by using `\d+(\..*)?` regexp (version folder must start with a number) and it must contain 404.html file.
-- Deeper versions folders are also supported: e.g. if `mkdocs.publish.docPath = 'en/1.0/'` then
-  `en/1.0' folder would be recognized as version
 - Existing records in versions.json file are preserved for found version folders.
     - You can modify file manually (e.g. to modify version title) and will not be overridden on next publication
     - You can manually remove version folder in repository and on next publication versions.json would be corrected